johncarpenter/CarND-Vehicle-Detection/README.md

 The vehicle detection algorithm still lags behind being able to operate in real-time.
 Based on 2.7 GHz Intel Core i5 8GB Macbook, the algorithm could only maintain a 1.04 seconds / frame (s/it) processing time.
 About 20 times slower than required.
 A couple of solutions may be able to solve this;

 1. Reduce the sampling rate.
 This had a direct improvement on the processing speed although it was not able to register vehicle changes very quickly.
-Even a change of every 2nd/3rd frame showed a linear improvement in speed.
+Even a change of every 2nd/3rd frame showed a linear improvement in speed with minimial tracking loss.
 Adding vehicle dynamics and predictions would improve this.

 2. Adaptive window searches.
 Since we are tracking the vehicles we can focus search in their predicted locations, and minimize the global searches.